duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/20_ros_baseline.md

     $ dts exercises test --duckiebot_name ![ROBOT_NAME]

-In both cases you should still be able to look at things through novnc by pointing your browser to  http://localhost:8087 .
+In both cases you should still be able to look at things through novnc by pointing your browser to  [http://localhost:8087](http://localhost:8087) .
 If you are running on Linux, you can load up the virtual joystick and start lane following as above.

+#### Starting Lane Following on Mac

+Since we can't publish from Mac and have it be received by ROS, we have to do something slightly different.
+In a new terminal on your Mac do:

+    $ docker -H ![ROBOT_NAME].local exec agent launchers/start_lane_following.sh

+This will run the `start_lane_following.sh` bash script inside the agent container which initiates `LANE_FOLLOWING` mode.

+Similarly, you can stop your Duckiebot from lane following by doing:

+    $ docker -H ![ROBOT_NAME].local exec agent launchers/stop_lane_following.sh

+You could also do an equivalent thing through the Portainer interface in the dashboard by opening a new terminal in your agent container and running the corresponding launcher.

 ### How to Improve your Submission {#duckietown-baseline-improve}